box/developer.box.com/guides/authentication/user-types/service-account.md

 this application corresponds to the Service Account provided in the example above.

+By default, most Service Accounts are allocated 10GB of storage.
+This is because they abide by the storage allocation set in the **New User Default Settings** found under the **User Settings** tab of the Admin Console.
+This amount may differ based on whether an enterprise updated this setting or not.
+To update the amount of storage allocated to a Service Account after its creation, make an API call to the [update user][updateuser] endpoint and pass in the desired value, in bytes, using the `space_amount` body parameter.

 Once the Service Account is generated, a section is automatically added to the General tab of the [Developer Console][dc] revealing the email address.